 The default configuration for M.A.R.S is designed for displays with a resolution of 1920x1080 and does not fill the 4K resolution displays you are currently using.
 You’ll now be shown how to create a new configuration designed for a resolution of 3840x2160.

 To begin, select the New Config button in the bottom pane, then update the Resolution configuration of the display unit by changing the width to 3840 and height to 2160 and then clicking on the Visible Zones pane to expand your working area.

-Next, you’ll need to configure the zone content, this is the zone where you’ll be playing back video content, so this zone should be the default.
+Next, you’ll need to configure the zone content.
+This is the zone where you’ll be playing back video content, so this zone should be the default.
 To make sure this is the case, check that Content is set to Video and Hardware Acceleration is ticked (as shown in the screenshot below).
-You can play around with the rest of the configuration options later on.
+You can play around with the rest of the configuration options later.

-Next, you’ll need to let M.A.R.S know what content to play in this zone, to do this click the .. button next to the FileName field to open an explorer window.
-You’ll find some sample content in the Samples directory on the Desktop that you can use for testing this out.
+Next, you’ll need to let M.A.R.S know what content to play in this zone.
+To do this click the .. button next to the FileName field to open an explorer window.
+You’ll find some sample content in the Test Vectors directory under the M.A.R.S Installation directory/Support Files folder.
 As this is a 4K zone, select the City-UHD-60FPS-HEVC-12.2Mbps-Landscape.mp4 file which is a 60FPS HEVC 4K video file and the Add button.
 The file should then appear in the box below (as shown in the screenshot below).

 Before testing, make sure to click the Save button and give your configuration file a name.
 This will save your configuration in XML format to disk so you can reload it into M.A.R.S at any time.

 Once saving, you are ready to test your current configuration by clicking the Finish button in the M.A.R.S interface.
 At this stage, you only have a very simple video player, so it’s time to add some more zones.
 To get back to the configuration GUI press the s key on your keyboard.